SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 **How** does the testing in **Judge** work? **You upload** the source code and from the menu below you choose to compile it as a **Java** program.
 The program is being **tested** with a series of tests, giving **points** for each **successful** test.

-## Simple Calculations – problems
+## Simple Calculations – Problems

 **The first** problem of the "Programming Basics" Practical Exam covers **simple calculations without checks and loops**.
-Here are a few examples:
+Here are a few problems:

 ### Problem: Triangle Area